Commerce Clause: The Lopez rule

-Application of the Lopez rule

-Channels of Commerce and the Instrumentalities of Interstate Commerce
+Channels of commerce and the instrumentalities of interstate commerce

-Channels of commerce represent a broad congressional power which directly regulates the movement of goods and people across state lines.
-Importantly, the Court has never required a nexus (causal link) between a state border crossing and the engagement of an activity prohibited by Congress.
+Channels of commerce represent a broad congressional power that directly regulates the movement of goods and people across state lines.
+Importantly, the Court has never required a nexus (causal link) between a state border crossing and the engagement in an activity prohibited by Congress.
 In United States v.
-Sullivan (1948), the Court held that Section 301k of the Federal Food, Drug, and Cosmetic Act, which prohibited the misbranding of pharmaceutical drugs which had been transported in interstate commerce, did not exceed the congressional commerce power because Congress has the power to “keep the channels of such commerce free from the transportation of illicit or harmful articles.”
+Sullivan (1948), the Court held that Section 301k of the Federal Food, Drug, and Cosmetic Act, which prohibited the misbranding of pharmaceutical drugs transported in interstate commerce, did not exceed the congressional commerce power because Congress has the power to “keep the channels of such commerce free from the transportation of illicit or harmful articles.”
 Topics in this category include mailing or shipping in interstate commerce, prohibiting crimes where the individual crossed a state line to commit the act, and explosives.

 The instrumentalities category allows Congress to make regulations in regards to "the safety, efficiency, and accessibility of the nationwide transportation and communications networks."
 It is a significant basis for congressional authority however it has not been fully occupied by Congress.

-Substantial Impact on Interstate Commerce
+Substantial impact on interstate commerce

 The substantial impact (or substantial affect) category relates to the power discussed in the Court's 1942 decision in Wickard v.
 Filburn.
 It is arguably the strongest categorical power in the Lopez rule.
 In essence, it relates to economic activities which, in the aggregate, have a substantial impact on interstate commerce.
 The Court has stopped short of establishing a rule prohibiting the aggregation of all non-economic activity.

 In determining whether the activity Congress is attempting to regulate has a substantial effect on interstate commerce, reviewing courts typically consider the following factors: (1) whether the regulated activity is commercial or economic in nature; (2) whether an express jurisdictional element is provided in the statute to limit its reach; (3) whether Congress made express findings about the effects of the proscribed activity on interstate commerce; and (4) whether the link between the prohibited activity and the effect on interstate commerce is attenuated.